 The good news is there are several ways to cover the cost or bring it down in the first place.

 Here are our tips:

 Find out what your insurance will cover.
+How much does therapy cost with insurance?
+It all depends on your coverage, if you even have it.
 Ask if you receive mental health benefits.
 Then confirm the cost of your co-pays, as well the number of sessions your insurance will cover.
 If you have a deductible, benefits will only kick in once you’ve met it, so factor that number into your budget, too (especially since deductibles averaged a whopping $1,478 last year).
 If you’ve found a therapist you like who doesn’t take insurance, find out if your plan offers out-of-network benefits.
 If so, you’ll need to pay your therapist out-of-pocket but can file monthly claims to be reimbursed for a percentage of the cost.
 Reimbursement percentages vary from plan to plan so confirm the amount of cash you can expect to get back and check if there’s a cap on the annual reimbursement total.

 Know your student benefits.
 Most colleges and graduate programs include on-campus therapy with tuition.
 As a student, you’ll generally be eligible to see a therapist twice a month for a total of ten sessions at no cost, after which you’ll be referred out to an affiliated and affordable professional in the area.

 Check if you receive additional perks through work.
 Many large companies have Employee Assistance Plans (EAPs) that offer confidential counseling for staff and their families.
 If your company provides a Health Reimbursement Account (HRA), find out if that money can be applied to mental health services.
 You can also use a Health Savings Account (HSA) or Flexing Spending Account (FSA), which can help you plan ahead for out-of-pocket therapy expenses, while bringing down your taxable income.